sefortescue/sefortescue/README.md

 - Hi, I am Sam.
 Sam I am.
 I do not like green eggs and ham.
 I also don't like normal eggs and ham.
+Actually just ham.
 - I’m especially interested in computer intensive statistics.

 <!---